|Birth: ||Sep. 1, 1923|

 Forest Lawn Memorial Gardens Central

-Plot: Section AA, bottom row, 4th to the right
+Plot: Section AA, bottom row, 4th to the right, behind statue of woman in large water pool.

 Maintained by: Find A Grave